aldettinger/camel-quarkus-workshop/README.md

 Reaching this point, we have scratched the surface of the JVM and native mode.
 Let's retain few lessons.
-The application behaves the same in JVM and native mode but the performance profile is not the same.
+The application behaves the same in JVM and native mode, except in few exceptional cases.
+However, the performance profile is clearly different between JVM and native mode.
-The native mode and JVM mode are both great but adapted to distinct scenarios.
+Actually, the native mode and JVM mode are both great but adapted to distinct scenarios.

 There are still a lot of things to know about the native mode.
 When you have time, we encourage you to have a look at the RSS memory used on startup.